jeffshrager/csminicourse/from_code_to_machine/README.md

 The basic project has two parts: Code to Byte Code interpreter, and then a separate part that emulates actual hardware.

 Finally, there's an exercise where the student is asked to add for loop capability.
-(Which, given the well-designed base, is extremely simple.)
+Given the well-designed base, this is extremely simple, but does require understanding each step of the stack.

-(You'd think that it ought be the other way round: start with for loops and add recursion, but it's much harder to add recursion than loops, so I put recursion into the base, and then ask the student to add for loops, which, being much simpler, is a plausible exercise, whereas adding recursion would be way too complex for a beginner.)
+(You'd think that it ought be the other way round: Start with for loops and then ask the student to add recursion, but it's much harder to add recursion than loops, so I put recursion into the base, and then ask the student to add for loops, which, being much simpler, is a plausible exercise, whereas adding recursion would be way too complex for a beginner.)